karllhughes/learn/_posts/2022-04-08-becoming-a-remote-technical-writer.md

 Finally, seek open roles and don’t be afraid to apply.
 Short-term projects are great, as are long-term arrangements.
 Choose what works best for you.
 Keep in mind, however, that forging long-standing partnerships with a number of clients is a great way to prove that you’re dependable.
 It also offers greater financial stability, which isn’t anything to sneeze at in the freelancing realm.

-Pro tip: When applying, make sure to include a [cover letter for a technical writer](https://draft.dev/learn/tips-and-examples-for-your-first-technical-writer-cover-letter) position so you can showcase your capabilities.
+Pro tip: When applying, make sure to include a [cover letter for a technical writer](https://draft.dev/learn/tips-and-examples-for-your-first-technical-writer-cover-letter) position so you can showcase your capabilities and show you can be a good fit.

 ## My Experience as a Remote Technical Writer